Keysight (KEYS)

 10. Return on Invested Capital (ROIC)

-Although Keysight hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 22.9%, splendid for an industrials business.
+Although Keysight hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 21.9%, splendid for an industrials business.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Keysight’s ROIC has unfortunately decreased.
+Unfortunately, Keysight’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

-We see the value of companies helping their customers, but in the case of Keysight, we’re out.
-For starters, its revenue growth was uninspiring over the last five years.
-And while its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its backlog declined.
+Keysight isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue growth was uninspiring over the last five years.
+While its admirable gross margins indicate the mission-critical nature of its offerings, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its declining operating margin shows the business has become less efficient.

-Keysight’s P/E ratio based on the next 12 months is 22.3x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+Keysight’s P/E ratio based on the next 12 months is 29.2x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $181.47 on the company (compared to the current share price of $161.10).
+Wall Street analysts have a consensus one-year price target of $226.46 on the company (compared to the current share price of $277.85), implying they don’t see much short-term potential in Keysight.